 My two oldest kids didn’t have kindergarten graduation but I’ve noticed it’s that time of year again and several schools around us are doing so.
 This curious ceremony has eluded me my entire life.
 So what exactly goes on at a kindergarten graduation?

 Are there actual caps and gowns?
 Or just kids wandering around wearing ball caps and dresses?

 Do the kids write things on top of their graduation hats like high school and college graduates do?
 Things like, “The real world starts now,” “Party time!” or “NAPS ARE DEAD TO ME!”

 Is there a valedictorian?
-Is there one specific 5-year-old who mastered the “word wall?”
-Is this the kid that can do two-digit addition in her head?
+Is this the one specific 5-year-old who mastered the “word wall”?
+Or is it the kid who can do two-digit addition in her head?
 Did this child write an admission letter and get scholarship money to attend the elementary school of his dreams?
 Or is he or she going on a dodgeball or freeze tag scholarship?

 After the ceremony do all the kids hug and cry because they feel they will never see one another again … until summer vacation is over?

 This is the kind of stuff that keeps me up at night.

 Since my kids didn’t get a kindergarten graduation I guess they’ll have to wait until the end of fifth grade (gasp!) for them to go through a graduation ceremony.